Lightstreamer/Lightstreamer-kafka-connector/README.md

 ## Installation

-This section will guide you through the installation of Lightstreamer Kafka Connector to get it up and running in a very short time.
+This section will guide you through the installation of Kafka Connector to get it up and running in a very short time.

 ### Requirements